-- a) At an Ordinary Meeting of the Council, other than the budget meeting, a Member of the Council may ask any member of the Executive or the Chair of any Committee any question on any matter in relation to which the Council has powers or duties, if either: - 1) Notice has been given by delivering it in writing (email is acceptable) to the Chief Executive by 5.00 pm at least six clear working days before the meeting (for example for a meeting on Wednesday, the question must be received by 5 pm on the Monday in the week before the meeting).
-The question will be set out in the Summons for the meeting; - 2) the question relates to urgent matters, the content of the question has been given by delivering it in writing (email is acceptable) to the Chief Executive by 10.00 am on the day of the meeting and the Mayor has given permission for the question to be put.
-A copy of the question will be circulated to all Members and made available to the public attending the meeting. - Any Member asking a question under rule 7.9 may ask one related supplementary question of the member of the Executive or Committee Chair answering the original question.
-The supplementary question may be put without notice but must arise directly out of the original question or the reply; - c) Every question or supplementary question shall be put and answered without discussion, but the person to whom a question has been put may decline to answer.
-Any answer may take the form of: - 1) a direct verbal answer; - 2) where the desired information is contained in a publication of the Council, a reference to that publication; - 3) a written answer circulated to Members at the meeting of the Council. - 4) a combination of such forms. - d) If the Member asking the question is not present at the meeting, the question will not be dealt with; - e) Except by consent of the Council, signified without discussion, a Member's speech by way of any reply to a question shall not exceed five minutes.
+- a) At an Ordinary Meeting of the Council a Member of the Council may ask any member of the Executive or the Chair of any Committee any question on any matter in relation to which the Council has powers or duties, if either:- - Notice has been given by delivering it in writing (email is acceptable) to the Chief Executive by 5.00 pm at least six clear working days before the meeting (for example for a meeting on Wednesday, the question must be received by 5 pm on the Monday in the week before the meeting).
+The question will be set out in the Summons for the meeting. - 2) the question relates to urgent matters, the content of the question has been given by delivering it in writing (email is acceptable) to the Chief Executive by 10.00 am on the day of the meeting and the Mayor has given permission for the question to be put.
+A copy of the question will be circulated to all Members and made available to the public attending the meeting. - b) Any Member asking a question under rule 7.9 may ask one related supplementary question of the member of the Executive or Committee Chair answering the original question. - c) Every question or supplementary question shall be put and answered without discussion, but the person to whom a question has been put may decline to answer.

+Any answer may take the form of:-

+- 1) a direct verbal answer; - 2) where the desired information is contained in a publication of the Council, a reference to that publication; - 3) a written answer circulated to Members at the meeting of the Council. - 4) a combination of such forms. - d) If the Member asking the question is not present at the meeting, the question will not be dealt with.
-7.10 Reports and Recommendations of the Executive and Committees

-- a) Immediately after questions under paragraph 7.9 have been dealt with, the reports and recommendations of the Executive or Committees shall be considered by the Council in the order in which they appear in the Summons and the rules of debate for Council meetings shall apply to the consideration of such reports and recommendations; - b) The procedure set out in Part II of the Budget and Policy framework Procedure Rules in this Constitution shall be applied in the consideration of any draft plan or strategy recommended to the Council for adoption or approval by the Council.
+7.10 Reports and Recommendations of the Executive and Committees a) Immediately after questions under paragraph 7.10 have been dealt with, the reports and recommendations of the Executive or Committees shall be considered by the Council in the order in which they appear in the Summons and the rules of debate for Council meetings shall apply to the consideration of such reports and recommendations.

+b) The procedure set out in Part II of the Budget and Policy framework Procedure Rules in this Constitution shall be applied in the consideration of any draft plan or strategy recommended to the Council for adoption or approval by the Council.